-- Focus on the close textual analysis and discussion of short stories, novels and hypertexts as well as on the commentary of various theoretical essays dealing with the postmodern condition or postmodern writing - Familiarize themselves with various postmodern writing practices, experimentation and

-■ Get informed about the various socio-cultural trends and the political context that formulates the writing style of each one of the writers under consideration.
+- Focus on the close textual analysis and discussion of short stories, novels and hypertexts as well as on the commentary of various theoretical essays dealing with the postmodern condition or postmodern writing - Familiarize themselves with various postmodern writing practices, experimentation and non-linear textuality - Get informed about the various socio-cultural trends and the political context that formulates the writing style of each one of the writers under consideration.

+Course textbook and outline/list of readings are available.
 Assessment: Presentations, reports, final exam and/or essays.